rebeccaringuette/kamodo-core/docs/rpc.md

 Now we could detect if all terms are on the same server.
 If so, we can pipeline the whole expression.

 A KamodoClient would do all of the above by default.
+It would only point to one server.
+Since a kamodo object can be composed of functions coming from other Kamodo objects, this provides a natural separation of resposibilities.
+It also offloads handling name collisions to the end user.

 ### Function